Updated:

 Deductive approach

 Figure 2.
-Deductive approach (McNabb, 2015).
+Deductive Approach (McNabb, 2015).

-Inductive reasoning
+Inductive Reasoning

-This approach takes a complete opposite pattern of developing knowledge as deductive approach.
+This approach takes a completely opposite pattern of developing knowledge as deductive approach.
 Instead of starting with a theory, it starts with a research question that stems directly from the topic of investigation.
 A researcher is then expected to conduct observations or tests to answer the set question.
 In this case, the question would be to determine the impact of corporate governance on a firm’s performance.
 Data collected should be used to develop a pattern.

 The researcher should explain specific factors that have impact on the performance of a company.
 Once a pattern is developed, the final step is to develop a theory or a new concept that explains a given phenomenon, as shown in figure 3 below.
 The study should develop new knowledge about how corporate governance affects a company’s performance.
 However, it was considered an inappropriate approach that is in line with the selected philosophy.